chumaniz/CODSOFT/README.md

 Python is used for the logic and calculations and Tkinter for the GUI

 Random Password Generator - Generates Random Passwords

+Rock Paper Scissors - Simple game, pick incorrectly and you lose